cnutt86/cnutt86.github.io/_posts/2025-10-13-chi-square-test.md

 <br>
 ### Actions <a name="overview-actions"></a>

-For this test, as it is focused on comparing the *rates* of two groups - we applied the Chi-Square Test For Independence.
+For this test, as it is focused on comparing the *rates* of two groups - I applied the Chi-Square Test For Independence.
 Full details of this test can be found in the dedicated section below.

 **Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
 While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because: